In this drug factsheet:DIN (Drug Identification Number)

-It is important to take this medication exactly as prescribed by your doctor.
-If you miss a dose, take it as soon as possible and continue with your regular schedule.
-If it is the next day before you remember, skip the missed dose and continue on with your regular dosing schedule.
+It is important that this medication be taken exactly as prescribed by your doctor.
+If you miss a dose, skip the missed dose and continue on with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 If doses are missed for several days at either the 0.4 mg or 0.8 mg dose, therapy should be restarted at the 0.4 mg dosage.

 Store this medication at room temperature and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.